Red–black tree: Insertion

-Insertion begins by placing the new (non-NIL) node, say N, at the position in the binary search tree of a NIL node whose in-order predecessor’s key compares less than the new node’s key, which in turn compares less than the key of its in-order successor.
+Insertion begins by placing the new (non-NULL) node, say N, at the position in the binary search tree of a NULL node whose in-order predecessor’s key compares less than the new node’s key, which in turn compares less than the key of its in-order successor.

 (Frequently, this positioning is the result of a search within the tree immediately preceding the insert operation and consists of a node P together with a direction dir with P->child[dir] == NULL.)

 The newly inserted node is temporarily colored red so that all paths contain the same number of black nodes as before.

 But if its parent, say P, is also red then this action introduces a red-violation.